wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 ## Upgrade the Operating System

-### Without Internet Enabled for instances
+### Without Internet Enabled for Instances

-#### WME Platform Instance
+#### Launch WME Platform Instance

-- Launch the instance or VM with the same IP address with the latest AMI Image.
+- Launch the Instance or VM with the same IP address with the latest AMI Image.
 To create WME Platform Instance in the different cloud and on-premise environments please follow the below steps attach the /wm-data volume to Platform Instance and Mount the volume to the platform Instance using the following command.
-- Make sure have to attach backup /wm-data volume to Platform Instance.
+- Make sure to attach backup /wm-data volume to Platform Instance.
+- You can find below, the steps of launching a Platform Instance in different Infra providers

 ##### AWS

-- To launch WME Platform instance in AWS cloud environment please refer [WME Platform instance Infrastructure in AWS](/learn/on-premise/aws/wavemaker-enterprise-setup-on-aws).
+- To launch WME Platform Instance in AWS cloud environment please refer [WME Platform instance Infrastructure in AWS](/learn/on-premise/aws/wavemaker-enterprise-setup-on-aws).

 ##### AZURE